caryoscelus/heavy-bright-sun-wip/chapters/xxx-sasha-papers-02.md

 Let me see.
 On a first glance, it's a quintessence of a modern cafe trying hard to look older than it is.
-I suppose interior designer described their work as "Victorian", but in reality everything here shouts to you that it came fresh from a fully-automatic plant that could be only be fantasized about in Victorian era.
+I suppose interior designer described their work as "Victorian", but in reality everything here shouts to you that it came fresh from a fully-automatic plant that could only be fantasized about in Victorian era.

+And that's about it.
 Aww, i'm bad at describing surroundings, ain't i?

 ...